williammabernathy/Moose-Bot/commands/README.md

 - keeps a running track of how many cannons MooseRx has missed
 - constraints:
 1. Moose must be in game on one of his accounts
-2. 10 second cooldown to both prevent trolling and multiple calling this command at the same time incrementing the count multiple times
+2. 10 second cooldown to both prevent trolling and multiple people calling this command at the same time resulting in incrementing the count multiple times
 ```
 !opgg <optional: league of legends username>
 ```